Red X iconGreen tick iconYellow tick icon

 Research interests

 Maria's primary research interest is private international law (the conflict of laws), which is the law dealing with civil cross-border matters.
-She is the co-author of New Zealand's first comprehensive text on the subject, The Conflict of Laws in New Zealand (LexisNexis, 2020), and she is an editor of the online platform The Conflict of Laws in New Zealand.
+She is the co-author of New Zealand's first comprehensive text on the subject, The Conflict of Laws in New Zealand (LexisNexis, 2020), and its 2024 Supplement.
+She is an editor of the online platform The Conflict of Laws in New Zealand.

 The Conflict of Laws in New Zealand website